 What is Elopement?

 When many people hear the word elope, they instantly think of a couple sneaking off the Vegas to get married.
-Elopement (especially when referring to autism) is when a person leaves an area without permission or notification which can easily put the person in a potentially dangerous situation.
+Elopement (primarily when referring to autism) is when a person leaves an area without permission or notification, quickly putting the person in a potentially dangerous situation.

-This can be when a child either wanders or bolts away from a safe area such as a classroom, parent, or home.
-As you can imagine, the combination of autism and wandering can be a very dangerous mix.
+Elopement can happen when a person wanders or bolts away from a safe area.
+These can be places such as a classroom, parent, or home.
+As you can imagine, the combination of autism and wandering can be a hazardous mix.